tableau/tabcmd/docs/tabcmd_cmd.md

+---
-tabcmd Commands
+title: tabcmd Commands
-Version: Current
+layout: docs
+---

 You can use the following commands with the tabcmd command line tool in Tableau Online:

->**Important**: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd client to a version greater than version 2020.2 before January 2022.
+**Important**: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd client to a version greater than version 2020.2 before January 2022.
 The tabcmd versions are API backward compatible and should not require code changes.
 For more information, see Install tabcmd.

+* TOC
+{:toc}

 # addusers *group-name*
 Adds users to the specified group.